UTSA-ICS/Osias/README.md

 ### Test Setup

+- Latest 2 versions of Ubuntu will be downloaded and installed (from osias_variables file).
 - Refstack will be configured and run in the following stages.
   - `refstack-client test -c etc/tempest.conf -v --test-list "https://refstack.openstack.org/api/v1/guidelines/2020.11/tests?target=platform&type=required&alias=true&flag=false"`
 - If tests are successful, radosgw will be installed HA, 3+ nodes.
+- Basic functionality tests verify basic user & project creation, VM creation and SSH capability from OUTSIDE of the cluster.

 ## Physical Architecture